Treasury Information System Architecture Framework: History

-In July 1997, the Treasury issued additional guidance to complement Treasury Information System Architecture Framework (TISAF).
+In July 1997, the Treasury issued additional guidance to complement TISAF.
 This guidance, which was finalized in September 1997, provides "how to" processes for developing an information systems architecture in accordance with TISAF.
 In 1989 US congress granted $200,000 for the department-wide implementation of the Treasury Information System Architecture Framework.

 Further developments in the US Department of the Treasury let to the development of the Treasury Enterprise Architecture Framework, first published in July 2000.
 The TEAF represents a revision to TISAF and incorporated elements of FEAF.
 It was the result of an evaluation of Department and bureau experiences in applying and using the TISAF, and emerging best practices from other government organizations and industry.

 TEAF is intended to emphasize the broader scope of the architecture framework, which includes both business and technical vantage points within an enterprise-wide perspective.
 The TEAF includes descriptions of a common suite of work products for documenting and modeling EAs.
 These work products align with FEAF models and with Department of Defense Architecture Framework (DoDAF) products.